Rohit2001Das/Rohit2001Das/README.md

 - 🌱 I’m currently learning iOS Development
 - 📫 Learning new things and lessons everyday
 - 🥅 2022 Goals: want to be a better version of myself
-- 💞️ Fun Fact: From getting zero in computer in school to having fun in development
+- 💞️ Fun Fact: October to December is the time I become active in github.

 <!-- Badges template - https://github.com/badges/shields -->
 ## 🙋‍♂️ Connect with me